The Heavy Entertainment Show

-The Heavy Entertainment Show is the eleventh studio album by English recording artist Robbie Williams.
+The Heavy Entertainment Show is the eleventh studio album by English singer Robbie Williams.
 It was released on 4 November 2016 through Columbia Records.
 It features guest appearances from Rufus Wainwright and John Grant.
 The album was primarily produced by Williams' longtime songwriting partner Guy Chambers and Richard Flack, along with a variety of producers such as Stuart Price, Johnny McDaid and Gary Go.

 The Heavy Entertainment Show was supported by three singles: "Party Like a Russian", "Love My Life" and "Mixed Signals", with the second topping the charts in Slovenia and Slovakia and being a top ten hit in five other countries.
 The album debuted atop the UK albums chart and stayed in the top 10 for three weeks.
 It also reached the top in 4 other countries.
 The album was promoted with "The Heavy Entertainment Show Tour", which started on 2 June 2017 in Manchester and ended on 17 November 2018 in Mexico City.